 5) The Restore Democracy Amendment Offers the Right Combination of Impact and Viability

 Since Citizens United many legislators and groups have put forth amendment proposals designed to get our campaign finance system back on track.
 Though many of those proposals are laudable, no proposed amendment offers the same combination of power and viability as the Restore Democracy Amendment.
 If we truly want to transform our political system we cannot support impractical amendments that get rid of all the constitutional rights of unions and corporations.
-Similarly, ineffectual or vague amendments won’t get us where we need to go.
-That’s why we must unite behind a powerful, practical proposal like the Restore Democracy Amendment.
+Nor will pursing a constitutional convention get us where we need to go.
+That is why we must unite behind a powerful, practical proposal like the Restore Democracy Amendment.

 6) The Restore Democracy Amendment is a Bipartisan Solution for a Universal Problem